-“Positive behavior characteristics are not acquired by doing great (positive) acts but rather through the repetition of many positive acts.”
+“Positive behaviour characteristics are not acquired by doing great (positive) acts but rather through the repetition of many positive acts.”

 Living a healthy life begins with forming healthy habits.
 Optimum health and weight loss are not simply about nutrition and exercise.
 I believe that failure to keep to a diet is not a lack of willpower or motivation.
 If we ignore the mind-body connection, we cannot achieve long-term success, even with the most advanced nutritional and fitness principles.
 It’s only a matter of time before we revert to our original habits—even with the best intentions and resolutions.

 It’s so hard to change because we’re creatures of habit.
 Habits require very little self-control because we do them automatically.
 They permeate almost every second of our existence.
 For example, let’s look at the average person’s start to each day.
 You wake up, step out of bed, and put on your slippers.
 Off to the bathroom you go, where you wash your hands, brush your teeth, wash out your mouth, and use the toilet.
 You might take a shower, get dressed, walk down the stairs, eat breakfast, make a hot drink, and jump into the car . . . so your day starts.